All Episodes

 In the Philadelphia Navy Yard, the theoretical work was still done at the Institute of Advanced Study, so Duncan and I were shuttling back and forth on a regular basis.

-Was Einstein involved still at this point?
+Was Einstein involved, still at this point, Tesla involved?

-Einstein was involved almost from the beginning when it went to the Institute of Advanced Study, because he was what they called the overseer of all the projects ongoing there.
+Einstein was involved almost from the beginning when it went to the Institute of Advanced Study because he was what they called the overseer of all the projects ongoing there.

-If you had a problem, you went to see the General.
+If you had a problem, you went to see the general.

 If you got hung up for two weeks, he would usually solve it in five or ten minutes.